1975 Queen's Birthday Honours (Australia)

 The Queen's Birthday Honours 1975 for Australia were appointments to recognise and reward good works by citizens of Australia and other nations that contribute to Australia.
-The Birthday Honours are awarded as part of the Queen's Official Birthday celebrations and were announced on 17 June 1975 in Australia.
+The Birthday Honours are awarded as part of the Queen's Official Birthday celebrations and were announced on 14 June 1975 in Australia.
+It was the inaugural list of the Order of Australia.

 The recipients of honours are displayed as they were styled before their new honour and arranged by honour with grades and then divisions i.e. Civil, Diplomatic and Military as appropriate.